Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-To highlight the novelty of our lower bound instance construction, we remark that no prior literature in \bnrm and \bwk has tried to construct hard instances that involve multiple ($>1$) resource constraints.\footnote{One reason is that using zero or one resource constraint is already enough for their purposes.} Moreover, all lower bound examples that involve a single resource constraint (\citealt{badanidiyuru2013bandits,sankararaman2020advances}) are constructed in the \bwk setup rather than \bnrm setup --- all these examples break the specific reward-cost structure of \bnrm, thus fail to provide lower bounds for \bnrm.
+It is worth mentioning that no prior work in \bnrm and \bwk has tried to construct hard instances that involve multiple ($>1$) resource constraints\footnote{One reason is that using zero or one resource constraint is already enough for their purposes.}.
+Moreover, prior lower bound constructions that involve a single resource constraint (\citealt{badanidiyuru2013bandits,sankararaman2020advances}) are all in the \bwk setup instead of the \bnrm setup.
+Since \bwk is more general than \bnrm, constructing lower bound examples for \bnrm is more challenging than for \bwk.
+All prior constructions break the specific reward-cost structure of \bnrm, thus failing to provide lower bounds for \bnrm.
 Compared with prior work, our lower bound instance construction is considerably more complicated, as we have to deal with $d$ resource constraints and we do not want to break the \bnrm structure.